madrilene/lenesaile.com/src/en/pages/index.md

 description: I'm a developer and designer based in Madrid who has been building for the web professionally since 2008.
 I make accessible, highly optimized custom websites.
 layout: home
 hero:
-  title: I make accessible, highly optimized custom websites.
+  title: I make highly optimized custom websites.
   intro: I have been working as a web developer for over 15 years.
 As a freelancer and on behalf of agencies I have developed and designed countless websites for small and medium-sized enterprises, freelancers, individuals, associations and foundations.
 I mainly work with the Jamstack architecture and WordPress.
   image: './src/assets/images/lene2022.jpg'
   alt: 'Lene sitting in front of her desk, smiling'